ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Get ready to level up your design game with these cutting-edge trends that will shape the future of UX/UI.</blockquote>

 <h3>4.
-A Guide to Empathy Mapping in UX/UI - <a href="https://medium.com/@kumarisakshi9595/a-guide-to-empathy-mapping-in-ux-ui-7eeae0570ebe" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kumarisakshi`**

-<blockquote>In the field of UX/UI design, empathy mapping is a powerful tool that allows designers to better understand and connect with their users…</blockquote>

-<h3>5.
 The Impact of Quantum Computing on Future UI/UX Design Trends - <a href="https://medium.com/@itsconsagous/the-impact-of-quantum-computing-on-future-ui-ux-design-trends-dbaf7694a38d" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Consagoustech`**

 <blockquote>The emergence of quantum computing in UI/UX designs signals a monumental shift for the computing sector.
 By utilizing proprietary dynamics…</blockquote>

+<h3>5.
+7 UX/UI Design Trends in 2024: Innovations in User Experience - <a href="https://medium.com/ux-planet/7-ux-ui-design-trends-in-2023-innovations-in-user-experience-236e7b104f05" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `UX Planet`**

+<blockquote>Picture the world of UI and UX design as an ever-evolving ecosystem.
+In this ecosystem, new trends emerge at a rapid pace and users’…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-KaibanJS v0.11.0: RAG Tools for JavaScript Developers - <a href="https://medium.com/kaiban/kaibanjs-v0-11-0-rag-tools-for-javascript-developers-fd9551313b55" target="_blank" rel="noopener noreferrer">link</a></h3>
+Garbage Collection in Java Explained - <a href="https://medium.com/@Brilworks/garbage-collection-in-java-explained-403ffa5a7dd9" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kaiban`**
+✍️ **posted by `Brilworks Software`**

-<blockquote>The latest release of KaibanJS, v0.11.0, brings an exciting suite of tools that empower developers to harness the potential of…</blockquote>
+<blockquote>Java is a powerful and flexible programming language, and one of its standout features is automatic memory management, called garbage…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2025 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>